 Cognitive skills gaps in India: can (late) nutrition ameliorate them?

-This paper explores the (late) nutrition-cognition link using novel panel data from India for very young children.
-We estimate a value-added model of cogni- tive development that corrects for biases in the previous literature.
-Moreover, we use exposure to the national Mid Day Meal Scheme interacted with a non- linearity in how birth year exogenously affects the probability of enrollment in public schools as an instrumental variable.
-We find that a 1-standard-deviation increase in height-for-age at 5 years of age (i.e., beyond the 1,000-day window of opportunity) leads to cognitive test scores 11 to 14 percent of a standard deviation higher at age 8.
-This positive and significant effect supports the re- cent strand of literature on catch-up growth.
-Our analysis also suggests that providing low-caste children with the average nutritional status of their upper- caste counterparts would close around one-fourth of the existing caste cognitive differentials for boys.
-For girls, the gap is closed by half.
+Using unique data from very young children in India, we estimate a value-added model of cognition.
+We use exposure to the Mid Day Meal Scheme interacted with a non-linearity in how birth year exogenously affects the probability of enrollment in public schools as an instrumental variable for nutrition.
+We find that a 1-standard-deviation (SD) increase in height-for-age at age 5 leads to cognitive test scores 11 to 14 percent of an SD higher at age 8.
+This result sup- ports the recent literature on catch-up growth, particularly as effects are much larger for children who suffered from drought.